 However, several of these games and others have become Cult Classics over time, or have simply been given their deserved accolades retroactively.
 It helps that the much more successful Wii was fully compatible with GameCube games until later in its life, making it easier for people to play games for the 'Cube without actually having to buy one.
 With critics putting increased emphasis on the importance of loading times in the modern age, the GameCube's design towards faster loads (in the form of smaller disks and special RAM caches) is also becoming more appreciated.

 Additionally, the GameCube's controller was also a case of Vindicated by History.
 The unorthodox layout of the face buttons, and the fact that it had two fewer buttons than the controllers from its competitors, (to be precise, it was one shoulder button and one "Select"-type button less) were common criticisms during its day, to the point that many third party developers considered it a liability for porting some of their titles.
 However, it has been consistently praised from day one for its comfortable design, which was ergonomically friendly for pretty much all demographics.
-As with many other aspects of the console, the controller is now deemed one of the most, if not the most comfortable game controller ever designed.
-The growing popularity of the GameCube controller among Super Smash Bros. fans eventually led to Nintendo re-releasing the controller specifically for Super Smash Bros. for Wii U, complete with a controller adapter.
-This bundle was also repeated with Super Smash Bros.
-Ultimate on the Switch, three generations after the GameCube.
+As with many other aspects of the console, the controller is now deemed one of the most, if not the most comfortable game controller ever designed (its limited versatility though is still a point of contention).
+The growing popularity of the GameCube controller among Super Smash Bros. fans eventually led to Nintendo re-releasing the controller specifically for Super Smash Bros. for Wii U and Super Smash Bros.
+Ultimate, complete with a controller adapter.

 One of the biggest reasons of the growing appreciation for the system is the people who played with it when they were children reaching adulthood.
 Although the industry as a whole was fully focused on teenagers and young adults during the early 2000s, that's not to say that kids had become irrelevant.
 Even the PS2 and Xbox had their fair share of family friendly titles.
 However, kids were no longer the ones driving the market, not only because they had become a smaller demographic, but also because the discourse surrounding it had fully transitioned from the schoolyard to the Internet, where their voices were collectively all but silenced next to their older counterparts.
 But now that the children who played with the GameCube have entered their 20s, they've taken the opportunity to voice their appreciation for the console that marked their childhoods, turning it into probably the biggest "nostalgic" home console of the 2010s.